 What is Sukha Kala Chana

-Kale Chane (kala chana) is a very simple Indian curry dish made using black chickpeas and basic spices.
+Kale Chane (also known as Kala Chana) is a simple Indian curry dish made with black chickpeas and basic spices.

-Sookha Kala Chana is made without any onion, tomato, or garlic since it prepared for auspicious occasion of Ashtami (Kanjak Pooja) during the Navratri festival.
+Sookha Kala Chana is prepared without onion, tomato, or garlic, as it is made for the auspicious occasion of Ashtami (Kanjak Pooja) during the Navratri festival.

 Significance of Navratri and Kanjak Pooja:

-Navratri (nine nights) is a popular Indian festival observed in honor of divine Goddess Durga/Devi.
-There are in all 4 Navratris but the 2 of them are the most popular
+Navratri (nine nights) is a popular Indian festival observed in honor of the divine Goddess Durga/Devi.
+There are in all 4 Navratris, but the 2 of them are the most popular

 - Sharada Navaratri, most observed and celebrated around post-monsoon autumn, September-October timeframe

-People usually from northern India fast during the first seven days of Navratri and break their fast on Ashtami (8th day of Navratri) by offering prayers to Goddess Durga and doing the Kanjak (Kanya) Pooja.
+People from northern India observe a fast during the first seven days of Navratri and break their fast on Ashtami (the 8th day of Navratri) by offering prayers to Goddess Durga and performing the Kanjak (Kanya) Pooja.

 Black Chickpeas (Kala Chana) Nutritional Benefits

-Black chickpeas are excellent source of fibre and protein making them a great choice for vegans and vegetarians.
+Black chickpeas are an excellent source of fibre and protein, making them a great choice for vegans and vegetarians.

 They are also known to be a good source of antioxidants and promote a healthy heart.

-Most important they are low in fat and inexpensive thus a great addition to your meals like curries, sides, and salads
+Most importantly, they are low in fat and inexpensive, making them a great addition to meals like curries, sides, and salads.

 Recipe Ingredients

-- Spices - We need all the dry Indian spice powders like dry mango (amchur) powder, roasted cumin seeds powder, coriander powder, garam masala, red chilli powder, salt and black pepper
+Spice powders - you need just the basic ones used regularly in Indian cooking, dry mango (amchur) powder, roasted cumin powder, coriander powder, red chilli powder, salt, black pepper, and garam masala.

-Start by soaking the dry chickpeas overnight (preferably) or for at-least 8 hours in enough water (4 cups or more).
+Prep work: Start by soaking the dry chickpeas overnight (preferably) or for at least 8 hours in enough water (4 cups or more).

-- In a pressure cooker cook the kala chana with 2 cups of water and 1 teaspoon salt for 4-5 whistles on high flame and then lower the flame and let it sit for 30-40 mins.
+In a pressure cooker, add the soaked kala chana with 2 cups of water and one teaspoon of salt, and cook for 4-5 whistles on high heat.
+Then, lower the heat and let it sit for 30-40 minutes.

-- Once the cumin seeds splutter add the dry spices -roasted cumin seeds powder, chilli powder, coriander powder, amchur powder, garam masala, salt and pepper. lower the flame to make sure the spices dont burn.
+Next, lower the heat and add the spices: roasted cumin seed powder, chilli powder, coriander powder, amchur powder, garam masala, salt, and pepper.

 Instant Pot Sukha Kala Chana

-Using Instant Pot makes this recipe one-pot and hence it is my preferred way to make sookha chana.
+Using an Instant Pot makes this recipe one-pot, which is why it's my preferred method for making sookha chana.

-- Start Instant Pot on saute mode normal.
-Add oil/ghee and once hot add the asafoetida and cumin seeds.
+Start the Instant Pot on sauté mode, set to normal.
+Add oil/ghee, and once hot, add the asafoetida and cumin seeds.

-- Once the cumin seeds splutter, drain the soaked black chickpeas and add to the pot along with the spices -roasted cumin seeds powder, chilli powder,coriander powder, amchur powder, garam masala, salt and pepper.
-Add 1 cup of water and mix well.
+Drain the soaked black chickpeas and add them, along with the following spices: roasted cumin seed powder, chilli powder, coriander powder, amchur powder, garam masala, salt, and pepper.
+Mix well, then immediately add 1 cup of water.

-- Press cancel, close lid with vent to sealing.
-Cook on manual or pressure cook or bean/chilli mode for 30 mins.
+Press cancel, close the lid with the vent to seal.
+Cook on manual, pressure cook, or bean/chilli mode for 30 minutes.
 Allow natural release.

-That's it, our delicious Sookhe Kale Chane are ready!
+Delicious Sookhe Kale Chane are ready for Ashtami Prasad!
 Enjoy!
 Happy Kanjak to all Celebrating!!

 Recipe Tips and Notes

-- Soak the black chickpeas, don't skip this part.
-Soaking not only helps cooking the chana faster but also makes them easier to digest.
+- Soak the black chickpeas; don't skip this part.
+Soaking not only helps cook the chana faster but also makes them easier to digest.

 - Skip hing (asafoetida) to make it gluten-free and use oil to make it vegan.

-- Roasted cumin seeds powder adds a nice smoky flavor so highly recommend it but you can replace it with just cumin powder.
+- Roasted cumin powder adds a nice smoky flavor, so I highly recommend it; however, you can also use just cumin powder as an alternative.

-- As part of meal prep, you can soak and boil the chickpeas ahead of time.
-They can be stored airtight in the refrigerator for 3-4 days.
+- As part of meal prep, you can soak and boil the chickpeas ahead of time to save time during meal preparation.
+They can be stored airtight in the refrigerator for 3 to 4 days.

-- Leftovers can be stored in the refrigerator for 3-4 days but I usually make Kala Chana Chaat with them as they make the perfect base or add water to give it a little gravy consistency and serve with rice.
+- Leftovers can be stored in the refrigerator for 3-4 days, but I usually make Kala Chana Chaat with them, as they make the perfect base.
+Alternatively, I add water to give it a little gravy consistency and serve it with rice.

 FAQ's

-Yes, for some reason if you forgot to soak the kala chana then you can still make it just that it will take longer to cook like 45 -55 mins in Instant Pot and about additional 2-3 whistles in stovetop pressure cooker.
+Yes, for some reason, if you forgot to soak the kala chana, you can still make it; however, it will take longer to cook.
+In an Instant Pot, this typically takes 45-55 minutes, and in a stovetop pressure cooker, it requires about an additional 2-3 whistles.

-Kala chana is also known as black chickpea where as Kabuli chana or Garbanzo bean is popularly called as chickpea.
-Kala chana is dark brown in color and small in size compared to Kabuli which is lighter and bigger.
+Kala chana is also known as black chickpea, whereas Kabuli chana, also popularly called Garbanzo bean, is a type of chickpea.
+Kala chana is dark brown in color and small in size compared to Kabuli, which is lighter and bigger.

 Recipe Card